lloydlowUOA/public_notes/snakemake_vs_nextflow/snakemake_vs_nextflow.md

 ![Snakemake](snakemake.png)

-I recommend [Snakemake tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html) and this paper by [Koster and Rahmann2012](https://academic.oup.com/bioinformatics/article/28/19/2520/290322) on its history.
+I recommend [Snakemake tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html) and this paper by [Koster and Rahmann 2012](https://academic.oup.com/bioinformatics/article/28/19/2520/290322) on its history.

 Both Snakemake and Nextflow are using dataflow programming language.
 Think of this as mapping on inputs and outputs; jobs that have gathered all required inputs will immediately run.
 Print out the directed acyclic graph will help you visualize your jobs.